Bike Clark County Youth Bicycle Programs

 • Ages: 5–18 years old

-• Price: Programs are usually free and made possible through donations
+• Price: Programs are usually free and made possible through generous donations.

 The leadership team includes Founder Eric Giacchino; Vice President and Executive Director Peter Van Tilburg; Board President Christopher Stekhuizen; Board Members Preston Antisdel, Mike Farber, Brooke Harmon, Sherry Chavez, and Sally Williams; Bike Shop Service Manager Ryan Thiele; and Program Manager Lisa Giacchino.
-Staff credentials include Peter Van Tilburg’s bachelor of science in Mechanical Engineering and Master of Business Administration, Mike Farber’s work as an OB/Gyn physician and Medical Director of the Family Birth Center at PeaceHealth Southwest, Brooke Harmon’s work as an environmental engineer focused on stormwater and remediation, Sherry Chavez’s role as Columbia Network Informatics director at PeaceHealth, and Lisa Giacchino’s experience working as a pre‑K teacher.
-In the community, Bike Clark County leaders are involved in efforts such as coaching a local Special Olympics cycling team and serving on the Scenic Bikeways Task Force for Washington State.
+Peter Van Tilburg has a Bachelor of Science in Mechanical Engineering and a Master of Business Administration.
+Mike Farber is an OB/Gyn physician and Medical Director of the Family Birth Center at PeaceHealth Southwest.
+Brooke Harmon is an environmental engineer at Maul Foster & Alongi with a focus on stormwater and remediation in the northwest.
+Sherry Chavez is the Columbia Network Informatics Director at PeaceHealth, and Sally Williams is a retired physician.
+In the community, Bike Clark County’s founder and leaders are involved in efforts such as co-founding the organization with local volunteers and leaders, coaching the local Special Olympics cycling team in the spring, and serving on the Scenic Bikeways Task Force for Washington State.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.